Campus Improvement Plan

 2022-23: 22 of 32 Academic Achievement Points Met; 68.8% Component Points (Baseline Year)

-Evaluation Data Sources: 2023 Federal Identification of Schools and 2024 Texas Education Agency Data Tables
+Evaluation Data Sources: 2023 Federal Identification of Schools, 2024 Texas Education Agency Data Tables, and 2025 State Accountability Report Domain 3

-Strategy 2: We will continue to refine and adjust RtI processes to be more systematic and collaborative to ensure that every child's needs are being met.
+Strategy 1: We will continue to refine and adjust RtI processes to be more systematic and collaborative to ensure that every child's needs are being met.
 We will continue to provide PD on RtI structure and process and schedule meetings to monitor student progress.

 Strategy's Expected Result/Impact: Increase the number of students meeting or exceeding standards.

-Staff Responsible for Monitoring: ILT and CAIS
+Staff Responsible for Monitoring: ILT and Student Support Team

-Performance Objective 4 - ENGLISH LANGUAGE ACQUISITION PROGRESS
+Performance Objective 5 - ENGLISH LANGUAGE ACQUISITION PROGRESS

 Goals